InterLinked1/orange-box/README.md

 #### System Requirements

-As a Bash script, this should run in most any Linux environment.
+I wrote and tested this in Debian 10 (non-GUI), but as a Bash script, it should run in most any Linux environment.

 Some pre-requisites include:
 - minimodem (FSK generation)